Find Nursing Colleges

 100% Women

 Emory University is the 11th most popular school in the nation for students seeking a master's degree in maternal/child health and neonatal nursing.
-The average in-state tuition for full-time undergraduates is $54,660 per year, while in-state graduate students, on average, pay $44,800 per year.
-The maternal/child health and neonatal nursing program at Emory University awarded 4 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $59,920 per year, while in-state graduate students, on average, pay $46,800 per year.
+During the most recent year for which we have data, 4 people received their master's degree in maternal/child health and neonatal nursing from Emory.

 Below are some popular majors that are similar to maternal/child health and neonatal nursing that offer master’s degrees.